 The ten-step Surya Namaskar as taught by Shri Bhawanrao Srinivarao is explained here.

 Spread a blanket on the floor where there is sunlight.
 Stand erect facing sunlight with knees together.
 Join hands with palms pressing each other and resting on the chest.
 Raise the chest and pull the abdomen in and up as far as possible.
 Make your spine as straight as possible.
 Stiffen the whole body starting from the feet.
 Start with the toes and move gradually up to the top of the head.
 Concentrate on each part that you stiffen.
 Do this slowly.
-On reaching the shoulder, proceed to the fingertips concentrating each and every tip.
+On reaching the shoulder, proceed to the fingertips concentrating on each and every tip.
 When you come to concentrate on the head, smile gently.
 Inhale as you start stiffening.
-Hold the breath until you start the next position.
+Hold your breath until you start the next position.

 Keeping knees straight, drop the hands to the floor.
 While doing this exhale and squeeze in the abdomen.
 Place the palms on the floor.
 If you could not reach the floor with unbent knees, just try your maximum.
 But don’t bend the knees.
 With regular practice, you can do this within a week.
 The palms should be placed almost parallel to the sides of the legs.
 While bending, try to touch the knees with the forehead or nose.
 Now turn your eyes upwards towards the waist.